frqnny/mostructures-forge/README.txt

-Mo' Structures for forge.
+Mo' Structures for Forge!

-This is now archived.
+idk what else to put here lol

+Essentially, the plan is to keep doing this for a while.
+Later, we can port over to Architectury and Archive this repository.